cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 This document introduces an OPRF protocol built in prime-order groups, applying to finite fields of prime-order and also elliptic curve (EC) settings.
 The protocol has the option of being extended to a VOPRF with the addition of a NIZK proof for proving discrete log equality relations.
-In the EC setting, we will refer to the protocol as ECVOPRF.
+This proof demonstrates correctness of the computation using a known public key that serves as a commitment to the server's secret key.
+In the EC setting, we will refer to the protocol as ECOPRF (or ECVOPRF if verifiability is concerned).
 The document describes the protocol, its security properties, and provides preliminary test vectors for experimentation.
 The rest of the document is structured as follows:

 - Section {{background}}: Describe background, related work, and use cases of OPRF/VOPRF protocols.